MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 **This is preliminary content and subject to change.**

 The Docker engine includes tools for automating the creation of container images.
-While container images can be created manually using the ‘docker commit’ command, adopting an automated image creation process provides many benefits including:
+While container images can be created manually using the `docker commit` command, adopting an automated image creation process provides many benefits including:

 - Storing container images as code.
 - Rapid and precise recreation of container images for maintenance and upgrade purposes.
 - Continuous integration between container images and the development cycle.

-The Docker components that drive this automation are the Dockerfile, and the Docker build command.
+The Docker components that drive this automation are the Dockerfile, and the `docker build` command.

 - **Dockerfile** – a text file containing the instruction needed to create a new container image.
 These instructions include identification of an existing image to be used as a base, commands to be run during the image creation process, and commands that will be run when new instances of the container image are deployed.
 - **Docker build** - the Docker engine command that consumes a Dockerfile, and triggers the image creation process.